:-) About Me

 At one of my previous employee, Karu Solutions, I have worked as design studio manager and the design team lead, for more than 3 years.
 I started my career there as an industrial designer, having promoted to the senior level, and eventually became an effective individual who contributed the firm to be grown and expanded from a headcount of 5 into 30+ and from focusing only on industrial design, into focusing on three main declines is design, mar-com, and web-development.
 I designed and led the development of different products, including hardware, kitchenware, food/medical/consumer-electronic packaging, UX/UI, Apps and websites, brand identities, and few of interior designs.
 At Karu, I managed a team of 10+ headcount, including industrial/product designers, graphic designers, produces, packaging designers, and architects in the last 3 years of my employment there.

-In my engineering world, most recently in the last two years since I got on-board at Facebook, I develop an already-locked design, knowing all the rules of brand identity and design-language mandatories, I try to DFM the packages in a way that the concerned criteria will not become affected or changed or missed.
+At the other previous employer, Meta (formerly known as Facebook), and in my engineering world, most recently in the last two years since I got on-board at Facebook, I develop an already-locked design, knowing all the rules of brand identity and design-language mandatories, I try to DFM the packages in a way that the concerned criteria will not become affected or changed or missed.
 In addition, I engineer the structure in a way that the package being more robustly produced at packaging suppliers, and assembled and shipped from suppliers to Contracted-Manufacturer Factories (a.k.a.
 CM), and easily being packed-out at FATP pack-out lines.
 I have done lots of reliability-tests on different builds of consumer electronic packaging according to both ASTM and ISTA standards and tracked the improvements of the packages, build by build (from Proto, to EVT, DVT, and PVT).
 I have also prepared lots of SOPs for pack-out lines and distribution centers’ postponement lines, refurbishment/replacement packaging, as well as designing shippers for B2B multipacks and B2C parcels.
 I have contributed with supply-chain and fulfillment team in palletization-design of B2B shipments.

 I am very good in analyzing design-analysis, semiotics, un-boxing experience, corrugated paper, rigid-boards, SBS, films, laminations, adhesives, cardboards, molded fiber pulp-trays, pulp-tray supports, and paper foam.
 Aside of consumer electronics industry, other industries in which I have also been in-charge as packaging designer and/or packaging engineer are automotive, food, medical, and home-care.